Ground states and associated path measures in the renormalized Nelson model: Existence of Ground States

-\begin{proof} With the extension of Prop.~\ref{prop-IR} given in Prop.~\ref{propIRinfty} at hand, we see that the statement and proof of Cor.~\ref{corIRubd1} remain valid, if all ultraviolet cutoffs $\UV_\iota$ appearing there are set equal to $\infty$.
+\begin{proof} With the extension of Proposition~\ref{prop-IR} given in Proposition~\ref{propIRinfty} at hand, we see that the statement and proof of Corollary~\ref{corIRubd1} remain valid, if all ultraviolet cutoffs $\UV_\iota$ appearing there are set equal to $\infty$.
 This shows that a sequence of ground state eigenvectors $\{\Phi_n\}_{n\ge n_0}$ as in the statement exists.